Skip to main content

 A rocket launch involves two related quantities that change over time.
 Being able to solve this type of problem is just one application of derivatives introduced in this chapter.
 We also look at how derivatives are used to find maximum and minimum values of functions.
 As a result, we will be able to solve applied optimization problems, such as maximizing revenue and minimizing surface area.
 In addition, we examine how derivatives are used to evaluate complicated limits, to approximate roots of functions, and to provide accurate graphs of functions.

-This page titled 4.0: Prelude to Applications of Derivatives is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Gilbert Strang & Edwin “Jed” Herman (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.0: Prelude to Applications of Derivatives is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Gilbert Strang & Edwin “Jed” Herman (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.